 Now there are many people who think they would love to live on the islands of Hawaii, but people come and go at a very fast pace here.
 For me Hawaii is a Paradise, though most people do not take into consideration that there are only so many places to go and only so many things to do on an island!
 For those who figure this out after they’ve moved here, and now want to leave – we call this “Rock Fever!”

 To be honest, there are also the downside of living here.
-Last year the volcano was going off and our house was being shaken by earthquakes constantly; though nothing like those closes to Kilauea Caldera at the summit or anything like those whose homes were destroyed by the new eruption in Leilani Estates.
-The reality is that Hawaii had the longest active volcano in the world that began in 1983 and ended last year in 2018.
-To learn more about it go to:
+In 2018 the volcano was going off and our house was being shaken by earthquakes constantly, though nothing like those closest to Kilauea Caldera at the summit or anything like those whose homes were destroyed by the new eruption in Leilani Estates.
+The reality is that Hawaii had the longest active volcano in the world that began in 1983 and stopped in 2018 and started back up in 2020.
+With the new eruption going off at the summit it is a pretty awesome and scary site at the same time.
+Learn more about it go to:

 Mahalo Nui Loa (Thank You Very Much!)